dylangarrett/javascript30/README.md

 + Using image attributes and window attributes to establish the position on the page.
 + Adding and removing classes to animate.

+**14 - References vs Copying**
+*Key learnings*

++ Skipped this as I have covered this topic many times.

+**15 - LocalStorage**
+*Key learnings*

++ Using local storage to persist data in the browser.
++ Using JSON to stringify and parse data from local storage.
++ Further practise using events and triggers.

+**16 - Mouse Move Shadow**
+*Key learnings*

++ Adjusting CSS with mouse move event listeners.
++ The Math.round(X) function.
++ Chrome dev tools will not trigger mousemove events in a responsive state as it is operating as if it is a touch screen.